Caninemys: Phylogeny

-The following phylogenetic tree is a simplified version of the one recovered by Cadena et al. (2021), recovering Stupendemys and Caninemys as members of two separate branches within Podocnemididae.
+The following phylogenetic tree is a simplified version of the one recovered by Cadena et al. (2021), recovering Stupendemys and Caninemys as being quite distant from one another within Podocnemididae.
 The scoring of this tree was significantly improved through the discovery of additional remains for both taxa.
-While Stupendemys claded with the extant Big-headed Amazon River turtle, Caninemys closest living relative was found to be the Madagascan big-headed turtle.
+While Stupendemys claded with the extant Big-headed Amazon River turtle, Caninemys was found to be much more basal, being recovered as the sister taxon to the clade that includes both the Stupendemys branch as well as the lineage that leads to the Madagascan big-headed turtle.
+This was later reaffirmed in the description of Peltocephalus maturin, with the phylogenetic tree of said study being shown below.

 Paleobiology

 The three tooth-like processes of Caninemys are similar to those seen in the living Claudius angustatus, the Narrow-bridged musk turtle, a member of a group known to utilize a specialised hyoid apparatus to capture highly mobile prey via vacuum feeding.
 Such a feeding style in combination with the massive jaws and tooth-like processes may suggests that it would have been a predatory animal with a lifestyle similar to snapping turtles, feeding on fish, crocodilians and snakes respectively.
 This hypothesis was later contested by Cadena and colleagues in 2020, who instead proposed that Caninemys (by them treated as a synonym of Stupendemys) had a much broader diet not exclusive to vertebrate prey.
 However, in their 2021 follow-up paper, Cadena and colleagues once again inferred a more carnivorous, vacuum-feeding strategy for Caninemys in opposition to a generalist/durophagous Stupendemys, arguing that these dietary differences might explain the co-occurrence of two large-bodied turtles within the same ecosystems.